Des Plaines Valley Council

-Des Plaines Valley Council is a former Boy Scouts of America local council that was headquartered in La Grange, Illinois, United States.
-In 2014 the council merged with Calumet Council, Chicago Area Council and Northwest Suburban Council to form Pathway to Adventure Council.
+The Des Plaines Valley Council was a former Boy Scouts of America local council that was headquartered in La Grange, Illinois, United States.
+In 2014, the council merged with the Calumet Council, Chicago Area Council, and Northwest Suburban Council to form Pathway to Adventure Council.

-It was formed through the merger of West Suburban Council and Thatcher Woods Council in 1993.
+It was formed through the merger of the West Suburban Council and the Thatcher Woods Council in 1993.
 The council operated Camp Shin-Go-Beek near Waupaca, Wisconsin and Camp Mach-Kin-O-Siew near Elcho, Wisconsin.
 Both camps closed in October of 2015.
-The council operated The BSA Adventure Camp in Rochelle, Illinois in a joint venture with Three Fires Council.
-The camp was sold in November of 2018.
+The council operated the BSA Adventure Camp in Rochelle, Illinois, in a joint venture with Three Fires Council.
+The camp was sold in November 2018.
 The council sold Camp Tomo-Chi-Chi-Knolls in Huntley, Illinois to the Kane County Forest Preserve District as of January 1, 2007.
-Long before that, in the 1980's as The West Suburban Council, it sold its Camp Delavan located on Lake Delavan in Wisconsin.
+Long before that, in the 1980's, as The West Suburban Council, it sold its Camp Delavan located on Lake Delavan in Wisconsin.
 Des Plaines Valley Council was served by Pachsegink OA Lodge.